 - Don't overcook the vegetables, they should be slightly crunchy.

-- You may add some chopped jalapenos to add heat to the quesadilla.
+- You may add some chopped jalapenos or chili flakes to add heat to the quesadilla.

 - More easy recipe tips and tricks are given within the post above, please follow them to make this recipe.